philzook58/philzook58.github.io/_notes/Logic/egglog-notes.md

 Geometric theories are datalog? eh. naw.
 They allow Q formula in the head THe infinitary \/ is concerning

+## Observational Disequality
+Some chewing on observational disequality

+Rolling back on the aggressiveness of the cofunction idea.

+The union find is good because it factors an `N^2` equality relation into the linear sized root relation.
+Also having the root relation baked in makes the system more performant and easier to use as compared to manual congruence rules and manual root relation maintenance rules.

+Factoring the `N^2` disequality relation seems desirable for the same reason.
+I think it is possible to factor this relation into a a relation mapping each eid to partitions of the eids.
+These partitions are ultimately grounded in primitive notions of disequality.

+Some combination of datatype + merge function has a notion of disequality. `Nil != Cons`. primitive true != primitive false.
+Shrinking intervals can be known to be disjoint `[0,1] != [2,3]`.
+More generally, lattice values can be known to be in disjoint filters.
+I think this is a reasonable core of from where disequality comes from.

+One function mapping into such a type produces a partition on it's input. `(function even (Math) bool)`

+A Math expression x either has 1. `even(x) = true` 2. `even(x) = false` 3. `even(x)` not filled in.

+If `even(x) = true` and `even(y) = false`, then x can never be equal to y.
+This is the contrapositive of congruence `f(x) != f(y) -> x != y`.

+Hence, `even` generates a partition of two options.
+The elements that do not have a binding must be associated with both options unfortunately.

+There may be multiple such functions of course.
+The combination of them produces many partitions.
+There may also be transitive disequality.
+A `(function neg (Math) Math)` also can pull back known disequality on the outputs to the inputs even though

+Multi-argument functions are a bit less powerful.
+The only inference in general you can produce is `f(x,y) != f(z,w), z = x -> y != w`.

+An approach to doing all this is to regenerate this partition table during each rebuild, in the style of the throwaway union-find version of egglog.
+It is probably possible to do incremenetally, but it is more confusing.

+The partition table is generated by a process very similar to the congruence propagation process.
+Because N binary observations lead to 2^N partitions being defined, it does not seem desirable to represent them explicilty.
+Instead using a variation of the partition refinement data structure that allows elements to stay in multiples of the partitions (in case of the observation being undefined) seems better.
+I am being vague here because such a data structure feels doable, but I'm not quite sure.

+Then when a user asks x != y in the query, it looks up the partitions x can be in, and the partitions y can be in, and see if there is any partition that both can be in.
+If not, then they are known disequal.

+Fresh eids could be in any of the partitions until they start gaining observations.

+The story could be a bit simpler if observation function were _total_.
+That during the introduction of a new eid, one has to specify a complete set of observations.
+But it seems to go against the philosophy of egglog to require this.

+A :disequal annotation for intervals? eids have the default notion primitives also have a default notion.

+This again parallels equality discussion, although we didn't need :equals annotions.
+I guess this might be a way of discussing alternative mediation strategies on a per function argument / result basis.

+The mediation needed for congruence vs query is different.

+Does this have bearing on observational _equality_?
+Things that are currently observationally equal can become not observationally equal unless the set of observations is closed.
+Hmm.
+What about some kind of default logic?
+Non mnonotnic.
+One could perhaps _require_ the set of observations to be closed.
+The root of the term is the only observation ofr example.
+It might be easiest if New observations only come from users.
+And they need to state them all before they hit run.
+Or state them in a block with th introduction of terms.

+closed vs open and partial vs total seems to matter a lot in terms of what makes sense.
+Also maybe strata / user given / metaness.
+The user is strata 0 in some sense.
+The most meta.

+Sorts also give a primitive seperator of eids.
+But we don't even allow you to ask if eid1 != eid2

+Side note, sorts also give you an a priori separator of eids.
+We don't even allow you to ask heterogenous a:S != b:T  but it's kind of intriguing.

 # Prolog vs egglog

 I feel like what prolog is doing is there is a fact under consideration of unknown truth exists x, append([], [1],x) .
 This becomes append([],[1],X) .
 The truth of this fact remains unknown.
 I could model this as `(append  (nil) (cons 1 nil)  (skolem2 append (nil) [1] )